willkim76/ProjectOrderPortal/README.md

 ## 4. Project Scope

-*Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design.*

 ### 4.1.
 In Scope
 - View the Juicy Burger menu
 - Add menu items to a shopping cart
 - Update items in a shopping cart